robjohnnoble/ggmuller/README.md

 ### Version history

+0.4: Smoother plotting by default when genotypes suddenly grow from zero to large frequencies; new "start_positions" parameter can be used to override this default.

 0.3: Bug fixes; in particular, the "threshold" option is replaced by "cutoff" (genotypes whose abundance never exceeds "cutoff" are removed, whereas previously genotypes whose abundance never exceeded *twice* "threshold" were removed).

 0.2.2: Bug fixes and deprecation of superfluous options.